nhantien/grant-program-analytics/docs/UploadData.md

 Select `ETL jobs` from the left sidebar, then click `tlef-generate-new-grant-ids`.\
 Select Job details tab, then click `Advanced Properties` at the bottom.

-When you scroll down, you will see a section `Job parameters`.
+When you scroll down, you will see a section called `Job parameters`.
 Replace the `Value` of one of the parameters `--PROJECT_DETAILS_S3URI`.

 After that, click `Save`, then `Run` to start the Glue job.